Born: November 30, 1943

 Upon completing Days of Heaven, Malick took a nearly 20-year hiatus from filmmaking and moved to Paris to teach.
 In 1997, however, the reclusive director announced his return to American cinema with the World War II drama The Thin Red Line (1998).
 The film, based on the James Joyce novel about a legion of American soldiers during the Battle of Guadalcanal, boasted a large ensemble including Sean Penn, Jim Caviezel, Adrien Brody and Woody Harrelson.
 The Thin Red Line won the Golden Lionthe top award at the Berlin Film Festivaland also garnered seven Academy Award nominations, including two for Malick in the directing and adapted screenplay categories.

-As The Thin Red Line garnered the most commercial success for the director thus far, Malick seized an opportunity to finance The New World (2005), a script he had been developing since the 1970s.
+Following the success of The Thin Red Line, Malick seized an opportunity to finance The New World (2005), a script he had been developing since the 1970s.
 The New World, a dramatization of American colonization over Native Americans in the 17th century, focused mainly on Pocahontas and her relationships with John Smith (Colin Farrell) and John Rolfe (Christian Bale).

 Malick's The Tree of Life (2011) is an audacious and visually breathtaking family drama starring Brad Pitt and Sean Penn which won the Palme D'or, the coveted top prize at the 2011 Cannes Film Festival.
 He also received a 2012 Academy Award nomination for Best Achievement in Directing.

 Although responsible for a small body of work, Terrence Malick remains a towering presence in American cinema, and one of its most illuminating visionaries and storytellers.